lf-edge/eve/docs/ECOS.md

         * dsId
         * siginfo

 EVE periodically pulls the configuration from the controller.
 The configuration specifies the desired end state.
-EVE implements "eventual consistentency" model.
+EVE implements "eventual consistency" model.
 To reach the desired state from the current state of the system, EVE computes the required operations to be performed.
 EVE then executes those operations.
 At the end of each operation, EVE reports the state of the system back to the controller.

 The picture below provides simplified view of states and transitions for an ECO.